What Can You Do For a Dog With Hip Problems?

 Are some breeds more prone to hip problems?

-According to some studies, some breeds are more prone to hip problems than others.
+According to some studies, some breeds are more prone to hip problems than others and dog sudden hip pain.
 For instance, breeds at risk of rupturing a ligament are Labrador Retrievers, Golden Retrievers and Rottweilers.
 Hip and elbow dysplasia affects Bernese Mountain Dogs, Labrador Retrievers, Golden Retrievers, Boxers, Mastiffs, German Shepherds, Saint Bernards and Great Danes, to name a few.

 Hip problems are common in dogs of all ages.
 But with the help of hip and joint supplements, you can manage pain and slow down the progress of the disease.
 It could be a good idea to give your dog supplements as a preventive treatment against joint conditions.